Not coaching a sales team is like putting 91 petrol into a high-performance car.

 Less than one-third of sales organizations have a formal or dynamic coaching process.
 Yet, the research shows that those that do, achieve consistently higher win rates than those that don’t.
 “Performance coaching is about coaching consistently with the group and individuals,” says Paul.
 “The best way to achieve that is to establish a formal process and rhythm.”

 2. Make it dynamic

-Having a formal coaching plan is the first step to creating an effective coaching programme.
+Having a formal coaching plan is the first step to creating an effective coaching program.
 However, for the best results, use dynamic coaching: coaching that is based on your sales process.
 “Your coaching should relate to your sales process and the skills it requires,” says Paul.
 “Ensuring that your salespeople can execute those skills and are effective in each part of the process is critical.”
 Dynamic coaching has the most significant impact on a business.
-Sales organisations that use it see, on average, a 27.6 percent improvement in win rates.
+Sales organizations that use it see, on average, a 27.6 percent improvement in win rates.